409H/2022.409h.github.io-content/src/projects/eoa-migrator.md

 Note: moving the asset to your identified safe address will cost gas as it is in onchain transaction.

+You can self-host this application also;

+* [eoa-migrator-api](https://github.com/409H/eoa-migrator-api) - easy to deploy to Heroku, just plug in your API keys
+* [eoa-migrator](https://github.com/409H/eoa-migrator) - install dependencies and serve the UI

 ### 👉 [Go to the App](https://eoa-migrator.harrydenley.com)